 Out in the World

 Wipe it out.
 Many of us do this anyway, but grab one of those wet wipes at the grocery store entrance to clean the cart (buggy for you southerners) handle.

 Declutter!
 A clean desk or counter makes it easier to run a cleaning cloth across.

 Personal space.
-Keep at least 3 feet between you and someone who is sneezing or coughing.
+Keep at least 6+ feet between you and others.

 Sharing = caring?
 Not right now!
 We’re usually all about sharing, but for now the kindest thing you can do is avoid sharing food, drinks, even lotion or sanitizers – and the germs that ride with them.